zakkhoyt/VWWPermissionKit/README.md

 ## VWWPermissionKit

 We've all been there.
-You get started on your latest and greatest app when you have to add logic to prompt the user for permissions before you can perform any actions.
-These permissions use many different classes and frameworks, and they don't share the same data type regarding status.
+You get started on your latest and greatest app when you have to add logic to prompt the user for permissions before your app can access any of these resources.
+Many users will deny access unless you convince them that your app can be trusted.
+If they deny access, you must then try to convince them to go to iOS Privacy Settings, find your app, enable those permissions.

+The permissions from Apple's frameworks use many different classes, and they don't share the same data type regarding status.

-VWWPermissionKit solves these problems.
-VWWPermissionKit allows you to inform your user exactly what they will be prompted for before presentation.
-Buttons trigger the prompts one at a time.
-All from one central screen.
+VWWPermissionKit solves these problems by presenting your user with an easy to read list of permissions that they need to approve before being prompted.
+This makes it simple for a user to allow permissions.
+Buttons trigger the prompts one at a time, all from one central screen.
+VWWPermissionKit will also detect changes if the user does go to your app's privacy settings.

+## How to use VWWPermissionKit

+Although written in Obj-C, it is easy to use VWWPermissionKit from both Obj-C and Swift.
+An example project is included for each language.

-First, import VWWPermissionKit to your file if using Obj-C or your Bridging Header if using Swift.
+To get started, first import VWWPermissionKit to your file if using Obj-C or your Bridging Header if using Swift.

 ```
 #import "VWWPermissionKit.h"